mquangdo/toxic-comment-classification/README.md

-# The final project for SIC
+# The final project of SIC